ddimatos/git-release-workflow/develop-release-deploy.md

    * This happens when:
      * Developers don't understand Git
-     * Develoeprs are rushed to deliver
+     * Developers are rushed to deliver
      * Developers don't care that a Git log is cluttered
    * This causes:
      * Delays... pull requests will reject any code not squashed